-Chances are good you have seen infomercials for the Little Giant Ladder system.
-Does this "As Seen On TV" stamp mean that The Little Giant is flimsy junk that you will regret buying?
+Does the "As Seen On TV" stamp for the Little Giant Ladder mean it is flimsy junk that you will regret buying?
 Or is it a quality system?

 Your typical ladder is called an A-frame ladder.
 The two sides hinge outward to form an "A" shape, and two jackknife-like metal brackets prevent the ladder from opening any further.

 The Little Giant Ladder dispenses with those brackets and uses a super-strong hinge at the top to form the shape of the ladder.

 This hinge is the real secret to the Little Giant because it allows the ladder to be formed into many different shapes.